FIFA World Cup awards: Media's selections (1930–1974)

 On 2 August 1950, Dr. Friedebert Becker, the editor-in-chief of Kicker (then Sport-Magazin), chose his best players of the tournament.

 France Football, the sponsor of Golden Ball and Ballon d'Or, selected the best player of the 1966 FIFA World Cup at that time with L'Équipe, and Bobby Charlton became the winner.

-After the 1978 World Cup Argentinian magazine El Gráfico held a survey for the best player of the tournament.
-This was different from the unofficial Golden Ball which is recognised by FIFA.

-Guerin Sportivo chose their top 10 player for the 1990 tournament in Italy.

-In 1998 the Argentinian newspaper Clarín provided a brief description of each star player dating back to 1930.
+In 1998, the Argentinian newspaper Clarín provided a brief description of each star player dating back to 1930.
 Some are controversial decisions as is the case with retrospective awards.
 The 1998 winner was awarded after the tournament ended.

 Golden Boot

 The Golden Boot or Golden Shoe award goes to the top goalscorer of the FIFA World Cup.
 While every World Cup had a ranking of the goalscorers, the first time an award was given was in 1982, under the name Golden Shoe.
 It was rechristened Golden Boot in 2010.
 FIFA sometimes lists the top goalscorers of previous Cups among the Golden Boot winners.

 If there is more than one player with the same number of goals, since 1994 the tie-breaker goes to the player with more assists.
 If there is still more than one player, the tie (since 2006) is decided by minutes played in the tournament, with the player playing fewest minutes ranked first.
 A Silver Boot and a Bronze Boot are also awarded for the second and third-highest goalscorers respectively.